-- i.
+- f.
+Demarcation - i.
 All solutions must terminate service or infrastructure in the demarcation point at each address. - ii.
-Solutions bringing service to the property line but not to the demarcation point are not acceptable.

-- iii.
-Respondent must specify specific demarcation setup included in base fees, e.g. wall mounted CPE and CAT6a handoff, rack mount patch panel, etc. - g.
+Solutions bringing service to the property line but not to the demarcation point are not acceptable - iii.
+Respondent must specify specific demarcation setup included in base fees, Fiber optic cables will be fusion spliced, to fiber interconnect terminal, leaving 20 to 30 feet of service loop in the equipment room.
+Service provider will provide their own fiber interconnect terminal and CCSD will direct where the terminal will be installed.
+Mesh fiber innerduct may be required for fiber optic cable installations in existing conduit. - g.
 Network Diagram - i.
-For each response, respondents must include a network diagram displaying the paths to be used to serve each endpoint. - h.
-References and Resumes - For each response, respondent must provide 3 references from current or recent customers with projects similar to the CCSD WAN RFP - ii.
-If respondent responds to more than one option (e.g. leased lit fiber transport service or leased dark fiber), provide at least 1 reference for each type of solution. - iii.
-Please include resumes of at least 3 employees who will be involved in the project, including the project leader. - E-rate Review - If their solution is chosen, respondents are required to promptly provide CCSD with any information being requested as part of the E-rate program (Federal Communications Commission) review of the project. - ii.
-For all responses that include new construction, the respondent agrees to, by submitting its bid, to produce all construction labor, construction materials, and other construction cost information as part of its bid and for E-rate Program Review. - j.
+For each response, Respondents must include a network diagram displaying the paths to be used to serve each endpoint. - h.
+References and Resumes - i.
+For each response, Respondent must provide 3 references from current or recent customers with projects similar to the CCSD WAN RFP - ii.
+If Respondent responds to more than one option (e.g. leased lit fiber transport service or leased dark fiber), provide at least 1 reference for each type of solution. - iii.
+Please include resumes of at least 3 employees who will be involved in the project, including the project leader. - i.
+E-rate Review - i.
+If their solution is chosen, Respondents are required to promptly provide CCSD with any information being requested as part of the E-rate program (Federal Communications Commission) review of the project. - ii.
+For all responses that include new construction, the Respondent agrees to, by submitting its proposal, to produce all construction labor, construction materials, and other construction cost information as part of its bid and for E-rate Program Review. - j.
 Required Notice to Proceed and Funding Availability - i.
-CCSD will follow the purchasing policies of CCSD and the E-rate program requirements - ii.
-A formal CCSD notice to proceed is required for the project to commence.
-An E-rate-issued Funding Commitment Decision Letter (FCDL) is not a notice to proceed. - k.
+CCSD will follow its purchasing policies and regulations and the E-rate program requirements - ii.
+A formal CCSD notice to proceed and a Purchase Order is required for the project to commence.
+An E-rate-issued Funding Commitment Decision Letter (FCDL) is not authorization to commence work. - k.
 Moves, additions, closures and changes - a.
-BSP agrees not to charge cancellation or move fees for facility closures, facility moves and for circuit upgrades or downgrades
+BSP agrees not to charge cancellation or move fees for Facility closures or relocations and for circuit upgrades or downgrades ltem